eskechivoi/lxc_and_docker/README.md

 # Release plan

 ## Version 0.1
+- Support for different LXC images.
+- Support for different Linux shells.
+- Health check.
+- Dockerfile support
+- Docker image support
+- Migrate help script and data parse to python.

+## Version 1.0
 - Define new `.yaml` format that defines the containers to be run inside the LXC container.
+  - This format acts as a wrapper for a docker compose file.
   - This format MUST allow Dockerfile support -> "dockerfile": "<path_to_dockerfile>"
-  - This format acts as a wrapper for a docker compose file.
+      - This involves changing the path of the host's docker file to the path in the LXC.
   - If a dockerfile is defined in the `.yaml`, then that dockerfile will be used as the image defined in the compose file.
-- Support for different LXC images.
 - Possibility to link docker volumes with LXC volumes.
-- Dockerfile support
+- State recovery.
-- Docker image support
-- Migrate help script and data parse to python.
-Keep the container management in bash.
+- Network modes: NAT network, internal network...